dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 ## Use Cases {.unnumbered .unlisted}

 1. **Analyze performance glitches**: because PT captures the entire instruction stream, it is possible to analyze what was going on during the small-time period when the application was not responding.
-More detailed examples can be found in an [article](https://easyperf.net/blog/2019/09/06/Intel-PT-part3)[^2] on easyperf blog.
+More detailed examples can be found in an [article](https://easyperf.net/blog/2019/09/06/Intel-PT-part3)[^2] on Easyperf blog.
 2. **Postmortem debugging**: PT traces can be replayed by traditional debuggers like `gdb`.
 In addition to that, PT provides call stack information, which is *always* valid even if the stack is corrupted.[^3] PT traces could be collected on a remote machine once and then analyzed offline.
 This is especially useful when the issue is hard to reproduce or access to the system is limited.
 3. **Introspect execution of the program**:
    - We can immediately tell if a code path was never executed.
    - Thanks to timestamps, it's possible to calculate how much time was spent waiting while spinning on a lock attempt, etc.
-   - Security mitigation by detecting specific instruction pattern.
+   - Security mitigation by detecting specific instruction patterns.

 ## Disk Space and Decoding Time {.unnumbered .unlisted}

 Even taking into account the compressed format of the traces, encoded data can consume a lot of disk space.
 Typically, it's less than 1 byte per instruction, however taking into account the speed at which CPU executes instructions, it is still a lot.
-Depending on a workload, it's very common for CPU to encode PT at a speed of 100 MB/s.
+Depending on the workload, it's very common for the CPU to encode PT at a speed of 100 MB/s.
 Decoded traces might easily be ten times more (~1GB/s).
-This makes PT not practical for using on long-running workloads.
-But it is affordable to run it for a small period of time, even on a big workload.
-In this case, the user can attach to the running process just for the period of time when the glitch happened.
+This makes PT not practical for use on long-running workloads.
+But it is affordable to run it for a short time, even on a big workload.
+In this case, the user can attach to the running process just for the time when the glitch happened.
 Or they can use a circular buffer, where new traces will overwrite old ones, i.e., always having traces for the last 10 seconds or so.

 Users can limit collection even further in several ways.
 They can limit collecting traces only on user/kernel space code.
-Also, there is an address range filter, so it's possible to opt-in and opt-out of tracing dynamically to limit the memory bandwidth.
+Also, there is an address range filter, so it's possible to opt in and opt out of tracing dynamically to limit the memory bandwidth.
 This allows us to trace just a single function or even a single loop.

 Decoding PT traces can take a long time because it has to follow along with disassembled instructions from the binary and reconstruct the flow.
 On an Intel Core i5-8259U machine, for a workload that runs for 7 milliseconds, encoded PT trace consumes around 1MB of disk space.
 Decoding this trace using `perf script -F time,ip,sym,symoff,insn` takes ~20 seconds[^4] and the output consumes ~1.3GB of disk space.

 ## Tools {.unnumbered .unlisted}

-Besides Linux perf, there are several other tools that support Intel PT.
+Besides Linux perf, several other tools support Intel PT.
 First, Intel VTune Profiler has *Anomaly Detection* analysis type that uses Intel PT.
 Another popular tool worth mentioning is magic-trace[^5], which collects and displays high-resolution traces of a process.

 ## Intel PT References and links {.unnumbered .unlisted}